 “This post may contain affiliate links which won’t change your price but will share some commission.”

 Home libraries don’t need to be extravagant.
 Our Vermont home is not large, it’s actually very small in size.
-However, it does have a sunroom off the master bedroom that came with wall to wall built-ins.
+However, it does have a sunroom off the master bedroom that comes with wall-to-wall built-ins.
 A perfect room to create a cozy, small home library.
 I hope today’s home library inspires you, friends!

 I adore the look of art and framed pictures hanging on bookshelves.
 It adds such a brilliant character.
-And with Richard Feynman (1918-1988) being one of the great scientists and physicists of our time, I just felt like this was a perfect fit to be displayed as the rooms focal point.
+And with Richard Feynman (1918-1988) being one of our time’s great scientists and physicists, I just felt like this was a perfect fit to be displayed as the room’s focal point.

-In the past, I had our books turned around so that the pages vs. the spine were showing.
-And I luved the look.
+I had our books turned around in the past so that the pages vs. the spine were showing.
+And I loved the look.
 However, I thought in recreating this small home library it was time to turn the books back around.
 It added so much more color to the room this way.
 And do I dare say more of a “messy and cluttered” look… Which is what I was going for.
 When I envision home libraries, I think of papers scattered, books open, computer devices, cozy reading nooks, and natural elements.
 A place to curl up and enjoy learning.

 I enjoy all kinds of books, with my favorites being historical non-fiction and a great psychological thriller.

-I luv how books create a warm and inviting appearance when they are stacked random and out of order.
+I luv how books create a warm and inviting appearance when they are stacked randomly and out of order.